 Southern Agrarianism is a Blood and Soil movement.
 It takes in two of the most basic concepts in all of history: Our People, and the land of our ancestors that provides the food that feeds our people.
 It means that while we wish all the best toward others, our immediate family comes first, followed by ever larger circles of extended family, and then on out from there.
 There is Our People, and there is Other People.

 This being Southern Agrarianism, our people are the Southern people; those who originated in Europe and built the South.
-While the Scotts brought their clan culture, the culture of the South was most heavily influenced by the Cavaliers who fled the violence of the English civil war and settled in the South.
+While the Scots brought their clan culture, and the Germans, the Scandinavians, the Slavs, and others added their flavor, the culture of the South was most heavily influenced by the Cavaliers who fled the violence of the English civil war and settled in the South.
 They brought with them the English high culture which translated into the Southern Plantation culture: a hierarchy-based culture that was deeply rooted in the soil.
 There was a sense of kinship that was shared by both the smallest share cropping farmer and the largest plantation owner; they shared the common bond of those who live close to the soil.
 They were Southern Agrarians.

 The Southern Gentleman – that icon of good manners exemplified by Robert E. Lee – is a big part of Southern culture.
 Honor, manners, and etiquette help define a culture, and the culture of Southern Agrarianism places a high value on that.
 It is chivalry with a Southern accent.